AIS-22/UNI-AIS-MediaDataFormats/README.md

 ### Running the Scripts

 To runn the preprocessing the `preprocessingAll.py` script has to be executed.
-This will first crop the images t the 512x512 pixel size on witch the file sizes were based.
+This will first crop the images the 512x512 pixel size on witch the file sizes were based.
 After the crop the images ware first compressed to the right file size and afterwards saved as a png in the decoded folder.

+> **Note:**
+>
+> This currently does not work for JPEG XR these should be excluded from the run and all run seperatly in seperate terminal instances.
+>
+> To crop more image out of one image (center, left upper -, left lower -, right upper - right lower corner).
+Run the `cropImages.py` script with the argument 5 (`python scripts/cropImages 5`) to get 5 images out of 1 image.
+This will ropt the Images to the ResizedInPecies Folder in the train and valid folders.

 To train the network use eatither the `cnnTrain.py`, `pretrainedCNN.py` or the `pretrainedCNNFilesize.py` scripts.
 These will either start the training form 0, use the pretrained resnet 18 weights for all files sizes or just a single file size.
 The pretrained networks will save the model weights to the models folder.